 - Notice when you feel most drawn toward having a sugary snack—perhaps late afternoon when your energy flags—and make sure you have a healthy substitute on hand.

 - If you do give in to a sugar craving, be compassionate with yourself.

-Therefore, to answer the question, “What Does Too Much Sugar do to Your Body?” you must analyze several physical and mental outcomes that range from diabetes and heart disease to mood swings and anxiety.
-In summary, there are many negative effects of sugar on the body and the addictive nature of sugar can lead to other addictive tendencies.
+In summary, there are many negative effects of sugar on the body, and the addictive nature of sugar can lead to other addictive tendencies.
 By keeping your sugar intake under control and following a balanced diet, you will support a more stable and elevated mood and an improved sense of well-being.
 Eating better can make a big difference in your state of mind.

 How Newport Institute Uses the Meal as Medicine